jakubg1/SkilletUI/README.md

 - Node creation, duplication, removal, ordering, parenting
 - Node and widget manipulation with a list of properties
 - Layout loading and saving
+- Fully functional undo/redo stack with working transactions/groups that will be undone at once

 ## What's To Do